Skip to content

 o1[t] & o1[t-1] & i1[t] = 0 || o1[t] = i1[t]

-In order to simplify the process of writing and running Tau specifications, we allow to define functions and predicates, possibly by means of recurrence relations.
-The following is a simple predicate defined by a recurrence relation, which takes as argument a Tau formula:
+In order to simplify the process of writing and running Tau specifications, we allow function and predicate definitions, possibly by means of recurrence relations.
+The following is a simple predicate defined by a recurrence relation, which takes as argument a Tau term:

 f[0](y) := T